-7.6 WATER FORMATION IN THE CABINET
+7.4 WATER ACCUMULATION IN THE CABINET

-Water formation in the cabinet indicates an air leak which allows moist air to continually enter the cabinet and condense on the evaporator.
+Water accumulating in the cabinet is usually caused by one of two things: condensation of moist air or rain water leaking into the cabinet.
+Excessive condensation indicates an air leak which allows moist outside air to continually enter the cabinet and condense on the evaporator.